The Center for Family Health began nearly 30 years ago as a small prenatal clinic, caring for pregnant women and delivering babies.

 - Center is designated a Patient-Centered Medical Home by Blue Cross Blue Shield of Michigan.

-- Residents, through a partnership with Henry Ford Allegiance Health, start seeing family-medicine patients.
+- Medical residents, through a partnership with Henry Ford Allegiance Health, start seeing family-medicine patients.

 - Northwest Community Health Center serves adults in addition to children and teens.